History of Brown University: Medical school

 Brown University first organized a medical program in 1811, with the appointment of three professors: Solomon Drowne, William Ingalls, and William Bowen.
 Preceded by medical programs at Harvard University and Dartmouth College, Brown was the third college in New England to offer instruction in medicine.

 After assuming office in 1827, Brown's fourth president, Francis Wayland, called for all faculty to reside on campus.
 Through a residency policy, Wayland intended to increase the supervision of the student body and improve discipline.
-In March of 1827, the Corporation of Brown University resolved that, in order to receive a salary, all faculty would be required to reside on the school's campus.
+In March 1827, the Corporation of Brown University resolved that, in order to receive a salary, all faculty would be required to reside on the school's campus.
 Serving as voluntary clinical faculty, the medical school's physicians refused to jeopardize their practices in order to comply with the policy.
 Accordingly, President Wayland suspended the fledgling medical program, suggesting that medical education might be reinstated at a later date.
 Between its establishment in 1811 and suspension in 1827, 87 students graduated from the school.